Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 Besides radiative cooling, including here also that promoted by dust (Section \ref{sec:cool}), the energy budget of the hot phase is affected by a pure hydrodynamical term, accounting for shocks and heating or cooling due to gravitational compression or expansion of the gas, and by thermal stellar feedback.
 The latter includes both the contribution of supernovae explosions within the stellar component of the particle itself, as well as that coming from neighbouring particles.

-A gas particle exits the MP stage whenever its density decreases below a threshold or after a maximum allowed time given by the dynamical time of the cold gas phase.
-A gas particle exiting the MP stage has a probability (a parameter set here to 3\%) of being kicked and to become a wind particle for a given time interval, during which it is decoupled from the hydrodynamic forces due to the surrounding medium.
-While being decoupled, wind particles can receive kinetic feedback energy from others.
-This is used to increase their velocity along their own least resistance path, defined by the opposite direction of the gas density gradient.
-This model for kinetic stellar feedback and galactic outflows promotes the formation of disc galaxies with morphological, kinematic and chemical properties in reasonable keeping with observations \citep[][and references therein]{valentini19}.
+\edi{A gas particle stays MP for a maximum allowed time given by the dynamical time of its cold phase, provided that the density keeps above the threshold.
+When exiting from the MP state, the particle has a probability (a parameter set to 3\%) to be kicked and to becomes a wind particle for a given time interval.
+In this case, it is decoupled from the hydrodynamic forces due to the surrounding medium, but it can receive kinetic feedback energy from other particles.} This is used to increase their velocity along their own least resistance path, defined by the opposite direction of the gas density gradient.
+This sub-resolution model leads to the formation of disc galaxies with morphological, kinematic and chemical properties in reasonable agreement with observations \citep[][and references therein]{valentini19}.

 Star formation and evolution also produce a chemical feedback.
 Chemical evolution and enrichment processes follow \citet{tornatore07}.
 Star particles act as simple stellar populations (SSPs).
-The production of heavy elements considers the contributions from Asymptotic Giant Branch (AGB) stellar winds, Type Ia Supernovae (SNIa) and Type II Supernovae (SNII).
-We follow the production and evolution of 15 chemical elements: H, He, C, N, O, Ne, Na, Mg, Al, Si, S, Ar, Ca, Fe and Ni \citep[see][for the adopted stellar ejecta] {valentini19}.
-Consistently, metallicity-dependent radiative cooling of gas is calculated by taking into account the contribution of these 15 chemical species.
-As we will see in detail in the next section, the starting point of our treatment of dust evolution consists in assuming that a certain fraction of some of these elements, produced by the three stellar channels, are given back to medium in form of dust grains rather than in gaseous form.
+The production of heavy elements include the contributions from Asymptotic Giant Branch (AGB) stellar winds, Type Ia Supernovae (SNIa) and Type II Supernovae (SNII).
+We follow the production and evolution of 15 chemical elements: H, He, C, N, O, Ne, Na, Mg, Al, Si, S, Ar, Ca, Fe and Ni \citep[see][for the adopted stellar ejecta] {valentini19}, and radiative gas cooling takes into account their contribution.
+As we will see in the next section, the starting point of our treatment of dust evolution consists in assuming that a certain fraction of some of these elements, produced by the three stellar channels, are given back to medium in form of dust grains rather than in gaseous form.

-The code does not include any special treatment of metal diffusion.
-However, mainly to avoid a noisy estimation of metal-dependent cooling rates, it spreads metals (both in gaseous and dust form, see next section) from star particles to the surrounding gas particles by using the same kernel of the SPH interpolation.
-Therefore heavy elements and dust can be spatially distributed after that only via dynamical processes involving the enriched gas particles.
+\edi{The elements produced and ejected by stars, both in gaseous and dust form (see next section for the latter) are distributed to the surrounding gas particles by using the SPH kernel.
+This spreading is not meant to constitute a specific physical treatment of their diffusion, but to avoid a noisy estimation of metal-dependent cooling rates.
+Therefore heavy elements and dust can be spatially distributed after that only via dynamical processes involving the enriched gas particles. }